SystemsApproach/tcpcc/aqm.rst

 This perspective is illustrated in :numref:`Figure %s
 <fig-ingress_egress>`, where both locations sit below TCP, and provide
 an opportunity to inject a second piece of congestion control logic into the end-to-end path.
-CoDel and ECN are examples of this idea: They have been implemented at the device queue level of the Linux kernel.
+CoDel and ECN are examples of this idea: they have been implemented at the device queue level of the Linux kernel.

 .. _fig-ingress_egress: